geins-io/ralph-ui/README.md

 All notable changes will be added to this section

+## [16.0.0] - 2023-02-10

+This update will require you to add settings `marketInPath` and `useStartPage` to publicRuntimeConfig in nuxt.config.js.
+Also some changes to start page/front page.
+See commit in Ralph for reference

+## Added

+- Support for market in path / route
+- Global getPath function to get internal paths with market

+## Changed

+- Using @nuxtjs/router module with the router.js file to modify all routes

 ## [15.2.0] - 2023-02-09

 ## Added

 - New prop to control in which state to open the menu - `hover` or `click`.
 Defaults to `hover`.
 How to use:

 ```js
 <CaHeaderNavigation
   menu-state="click"